rubrikinc/terraform-azure-rubrik-cloud-cluster/README.md

 }
 ```

 This can be monitored to completion.
-Once the `status` field is marked as `SUCCESS` the cluster is operational.
+Once the `status` field is marked as `SUCCESS` the cluster is operational and can be further configured via the web interface.